 The first comparison was between the polar diatom F. cylindrus and the temperate diatom T. pseudonana.
 When measured at the same temperature under low light, F. cylindrus sustained ChlF oscillations for longer than T. pseudonana.
 However, as light levels increased, the duration of cycling in T. pseudonana increased to near that of F. cylindrus (Figure 15).
 This behaviour is consistent with the trends observed below the growth temperature when comparing these two diatom strains by the deviation from growth temperature during measurement (Figure 11).
 Yet, when temperatures increase the same amount above the growth temperature, F. cylindrus maintains cycling for much longer than T. pseudonana, regardless of the light level.
-These trends indicate that F. cylindrus maintains S-State cycling for longer than T. pseudonana under photic and thermal stress.
+These trends indicate that F. cylindrus maintains S-State cycling for longer than T. pseudonana under low photon delivery and low temperatures.
 However, in less stressful conditions, T. pseudonana can match the photosynthetic performance of F. cylindrus.
 Theoretically, the rate of charge recombinations would increase under low light and high temperatures [29,48].
-Thus, the stability of S-State cycling in the PSII of F. cylindrus under these conditions reflects the suppression of energetically wasteful charge recombinations by this strain.
+Thus, the stability of S-State cycling in the PSII of F. cylindrus under these conditions reflects the suppression of energetically wasteful charge recombinations by this strain compared to a temperate diatom.

 The second comparison comprises three polar, C. priscuii, C. malina, and C. ICEMDV, and two temperate, C. reinhardtii, and C. vulgaris, strains of green algae.
 When evaluated at their growth temperature, the polar strains exhibited longer significant ChlF oscillations than their temperate counterparts across all light conditions (Figure 12).
 Yet, when compared at the same measurement temperature, these strains showed little variation in the duration of significant ChlF oscillations (Figure 17), suggesting little difference in the incidence of energetically wasteful charge recombinations.
 This shared measurement temperature represents a departure from the growth temperature of +8 °C for polar strains and -10 to -12 °C for temperate strains.
 Recombination reactions are expected to increase with temperature [48].
 Thus, the capacity for polar strains to exhibit the same durations of S-State cycling when warmed as temperate strains do when cooled suggests some suppression of energetically wasteful charge recombinations in the PSII of polar strains.
 This finding is underscored by the disparity in recombination reactions observed under comparable conditions.

 Through analyzing ChlF oscillations, we extrapolated the duration of significant S-State cycling and therefore, the incidence of energetically wasteful charge recombinations.
-Overall, our findings indicate that polar phytoplankton exhibit longer S-State cycling than temperate strains under photic stress and high temperatures.
-These findings suggest that polar phytoplankton strains increase their photosynthetic energy conversion efficiency in stressful conditions by minimizing energetically wasteful charge recombinations.
+Overall, our findings indicate that polar phytoplankton exhibit more stable S-State cycling than do temperate strains under photic stress and high temperatures.
+These findings suggest that polar phytoplankton strains increase their photosynthetic energy conversion efficiency under low light and low temperatures by minimizing energetically wasteful charge recombinations.
 Stable S-State cycling and minimal energy loss through charge recombination ensure continued electron flow through the ETC, sustaining ATP and NADPH production, and minimizing the risk of photodamage to the photosynthetic machinery [22,29].
 Thus, this ability may be integral for the productivity of polar phytoplankton under the ice during the polar night.

 Ecological Implications & Future Directions